 Throughout our daily lives, in order to make life simpler, we tend to separate a lot of things into particular categories so as to make them more relatable to us.

-Indeed it’s true that if you think of things in a binary standard, such as: “bad” and “good”, “black” and “white” etc. then the according decisions are much easier to take.
+Indeed it’s true that if you think of things in a binary standard, such as “bad” and “good”, “black” and “white” etc. then the according to decisions are much easier to take.
 This is essentially the principle of stereotyping.
-To a certain extent, we can’t really let go of stereotyping things, otherwise it would be very difficult to live as everything would feel strange and uncertain.
+To a certain extent, we can’t really let go of stereotyping things, otherwise, it would be very difficult to live as everything would feel strange and uncertain.

 Nevertheless, the problem with this method of functioning is that it consists of making constant approximations of things or concepts that aren’t necessarily accurate.
 Consequently, after placing such an approximation or stereotype on something, it’s very easy for one to miss important details of the thing in question.

 Usually the simpler the category, the more detail you miss, the more it becomes a dangerous stereotype due to its subsequent inaccuracy.

 This applies in general terms, but it is most important to consider when it comes to categorizing people.
 For example often when we think we are ‘smart,’ we tend to label certain others as ‘stupid’ based on a set of their actions.

 As these terms are extremely subjective and vague in their meaning, they are also very dangerous as they play on an opposition that is very contextual and by no means absolute.
 In other words, by labeling others as ‘stupid,’ we position ourselves above the person and commonly think that there is nothing to learn from that person because they are intellectually inferior.